TeamPuzel/SonicEngine/README.md

 - object — The object plugin implementations, source code and headers.
 - tools — Python scripts used to generate the sine/cosine tables etc.
 - windows — Windows cross compilation toolchain and libraries.
-- map — My binary file format extension to Tiled and the Tiled map project files.
+- map [DEPRECATED] — My binary file format extension to Tiled and the Tiled map project files.
 - res — Resources used by the game.
 - ref — References for making resources such as unedited sprite sheets found online.

 ### Build setup

 - CMakeLists.txt — Build specification.
-- CMakeSettings.json — Makes Visual Studio set up dependencies correctly on Windows.
 - file_format_spec.txt — The specification of the binary file formats used.
 - makefile — Conveniences for performing various tasks on the project.